janschultecom/janschultecom.github.io/_drafts/2017-04-07-idris-dependently-typed-hello-world.md

 tags: [idris,dependent types,functional programming,fp,dependently typed]
 date: 2017-04-07
 ---
-Lately I have been playing around with the dependently-typed general-purpose programming language [Idris](https://www.idris-lang.org/).
-Without going into details about dependent types, let me briefly explain what these are.
-As [Wikipedia](https://en.wikipedia.org/w/index.php?title=Dependent_type&oldid=774017617) states it,
-> [...] a dependent type is a type whose definition depends on a value.

-To give you an example: In Java you can parameterize a ```Vector<?>``` with some type like ```Integer``` to create a more specific type ```Vector<Integer>```.
-The compilet will complain if you pass a String into your vector.
-In Idris, you can go one step further and create types from values as well.
-E.g. you can create a ```Vector 5 Int``` to declare a Vector of type Int that has the length 5.
-The compiler will complain not only complain if you pass a String to it, but also if it has 4 or 6 elements.

-Inspired by the chapter on equality in [Edwin Brady's](https://edwinb.wordpress.com/) amazing book [Type-Driven Development with Idris](https://www.manning.com/books/type-driven-development-with-idris) (which I highly recommend you to read), I wanted to create a dependently-typed version of Hello World! in Idris.
-My idea was to have it only compile for the String Hello World!.
+Inspired by the chapter on equality in [Edwin Brady's](https://edwinb.wordpress.com/) amazing book [Type-Driven Development with Idris](https://www.manning.com/books/type-driven-development-with-idris) (which I highly recommend you to read), I wanted to create a [dependently-typed](https://en.wikipedia.org/w/index.php?title=Dependent_type&oldid=774017617) version of *Hello World!* in Idris.
+The basic idea is to have my hello world program only compile for the exact String *Hello World!* and nothing else.

-So this is it:
+So here it is:
 ```idris
 data Sentence : String -> Type where
   Phrase : (s:String) -> Sentence s